Flight carrying Taoiseach to UN gathering in New York returns to Dublin

-A plane carrying the Irish premier to New York for the UN General Assembly has returned to Dublin.
+A plane carrying Taoiseach Micheál Martin to New York for the UN General Assembly has returned to Dublin.

 The Aer Lingus flight took off from Dublin Airport at around 5pm on Wednesday.